WHAT is Visual Merchandising Training?

 It is a course that is designed to enhance your retail staff store presentation skillsets.
 It spans across different levels: from beginners to masters.
 Like any valuable skill based training, it can’t be done overnight.
-A professional trainer would have to recommend a holistic approach which will most definitely include a simulated retail environment for the participants to integrate conceptual learning with direct application.
+A professional trainer would have to recommend a holistic approach.
+It will most definitely include a simulated retail environment for the participants to integrate conceptual learning with direct application.

 WHY should you be trained in Visual Merchandising?

-HOW do you make this training work for you?
+HOW do you make a visual merchandising training work for you?

 Setting clear goals and quick post works will help incorporate this newly obtained knowledge into their daily roles.
 You might even consider communicating the training objectives to related functions and conducting an inter-department pilot project.